Sharing some thoughts and insights after reading #1 of the classic book series from

 Ansel starts to explain the basic camera concept with the pinhole like every major physics textbook - but unlike those he actually takes photos with a pinhole camera, explains why these exposures can never be 100% sharp and suggests the "optimum" pinhole size as 1/64 inch on a piece of gold foil, but aluminum would do as well.

-Lenses, lens design and aberrations are discussed, every picture in the book is explained with metadata "I took this with a 12" Sonar lens on an 8x10 film" and illustrations of all the different adjustments on a view camera (sliding the lensboard, tilt and shift of the lens-plane and/or the film plane).
+"I took this with a 12" Sonar lens on an 8x10 film" and illustrations of all the different adjustments on a view camera (sliding the lensboard, tilt and shift of the lens-plane and/or the film plane).
 You begin to understand what you lose when counting on fully automatic functions of today´s DSLRs and the dominance of the fixed 35mm handheld cameras.

 There is no mention of any of the recent electronic features like "smile and face recognition", "predictive autofocus" or any such thing.
 I do not see this as a left out but instead it is a refreshing reminder on the things that really matter.